MDecker-MobileComputing/KahootResult2Word/README.md

 ## Using the Fat Jar ##

-When you have built the *Fat Jar*, then you can process one input file with the following command:
+When you have built the *Fat Jar*, then you can process one input file like shown in the following example command:

 ````
 java -jar target/kahoot_result2word-1.0-SNAPSHOT-jar-with-dependencies.jar -f ExampleFiles/input_result_1.xlsx